USS Panay incident: Attack

 Panay was hit by two of the eighteen 132 lb bombs dropped by three Yokosuka B4Y Type-96 bombers from high altitude, and then strafed by nine Nakajima A4N Type-95 fighters at low altitude.
-The first bomb split the Panay's foremast and disabled its forward gun.
+The first bomb split the Panays foremast and disabled its forward gun.
 Shrapnel from several of the bombs that exploded near the vessel damaged the ship's hull and injured crew on the deck.
-Several Americans manned a 30-caliber machine gun on board and returned fire at the Japanese, but did not hit any of the aircraft.
+Several Americans manned a 30-caliber machine gun on board and returned fire at the Japanese but did not hit any of the aircraft.

 At 2 pm, facing irreparable damage and grievous injuries amongst the crew, Lieutenant Arthur Anders gave the order to abandon ship, and evacuated the crew and civilians onto two motorboats, the vast majority of them wounded.
 Planes also machine-gunned these small boats taking the wounded ashore, and several more survivors were wounded.
 According to Lieutenant J. W. Geist, an officer aboard Panay, "the day before we told the Japanese army in the area who we were", and three U.S. flags were plainly visible on the ship.
-The Times correspondent Colin MacDonald, who had also been aboard Panay, saw a Japanese army small boat machine-gun the Panay as it was sinking in spite of the American flag painted on the side of the ship.
+The Times correspondent Colin MacDonald, who had also been aboard Panay, saw an Imperial Japanese Army small boat machine-gun Panay as it was sinking in spite of the American flag painted on the side of the ship.
 Since Japanese planes continued to circle overhead, survivors cowered knee-deep in mud in a swamp.

 Panays lifeboats were machine-gunned by Japanese fighter planes in the attack.
-As the ship sank, Japanese colonel Kingoro Hashimoto, who was in the immediate vicinity, ordered his artillery to fire on the Panay.
-Hashimoto would also order his troops to fire on British vessels whose identities he knew.
+As the ship sank, Japanese colonel Kingoro Hashimoto, who was in the immediate vicinity, ordered his artillery to fire on Panay.
+Hashimoto also ordered his troops to fire on British vessels whose identities he knew.

-At 3:54 pm, the Panay sank as a result of the attack.
+At 3:54 pm, Panay sank as a result of the attack.
 Storekeeper First Class Charles Lee Ensminger, Standard Oil tanker captain Carl H. Carlson and Italian reporter Sandro Sandri were killed, Coxswain Edgar C. Hulsebus died later that night.
 Forty-three sailors and five civilians were wounded.